wangfowen/khan_interview/README.md

 - whichMustNotContain(_type_) - an alias for mustNotContain.

 - test() - returns a boolean of whether the AST object is empty or not.
-Stick it at the end of your other statements for niceness
+Stick it at the end of your other statements to easily see whether your tests passed or not.

     ```javascript
     code.mustContain("ForStatement")